 Fencers adjusted to the new dynamic.
 Blade preparations became secondary to capturing space and momentum on the attack.
 Fencers—to deny their opponents any advantage—begin to fence with an absence of the blade, finishing their attacks with long, reaching "flicks" to hard to defend targets.
 A fencing style grew favoring fast and powerful footwork as the preparation to the attack.
 This new approach of making preparations with the feetas well as the willingness of referees to acknowledge such preparationschanged the priority weapons (foil and saber) dramatically.
 Each element drove the other in a spiral, as dynamic footwork removed the importance of blade work.

 In 2004, the FIE decided that foil had lost its character as a weapon of "convention".
-The scoring machine was changed to reduce the ability of the flicking attack in foil to score.
+The scoring machine was changed in 2005 to reduce the ability of the flicking attack in foil to score.
 Worried about television exposure and their space on the international stage of sports, as well as complaints that fencing in the weapons of priority has lost complete touch with its roots, the FIE hoped that changing these timings would return foil to a "conversation of the blades".
 In many ways, the FIE has turned back the clock.
 Fencers must now plan their attacks more carefully.
 Preparation once again involves the blade, as well as the feet.

 Fencing Masters speak of the "conversation of the blades".
 Decades ago, that conversation was the interplay of attack and defense using the blade.
 Now conversation is done through preparations and reactions to preparations.